 “Who?”
 William asked.

 “The boy from the corner,” Ava said.
-“The one who told Dad we’d be okay.”
+“The one who told you we’d be okay.”

-Lucas met the children’s eyes.
-Then he smiled—not widely, just enough to make himself look suddenly younger.
+Then he smiled — not broadly, just enough to make himself look suddenly younger.

 “What’s your name?”
 Ava asked.